Image: Shutterstock

 Toddlers need the right amounts of carbohydrates for enough energy.
 Including whole grain foods like bread, cereals, and pasta, in your toddler’s so that they get their daily dose of carbohydrates (1).

-Vitamins are quite necessary for normal functioning of the body.
-Vitamins help boost your toddler’s immune system, promotes growth and development, aid the functioning of the cells and various organs.
+Vitamins are quite necessary for the normal functioning of the body.
+In addition, vitamins are essential nutrient requirements that assist in overall child development, including boosting the immune system, promoting growth and development, and aiding the functioning of the cells and various organs.
 Vitamin A is necessary for good vision.
 Vitamin C acts as an immune booster and supports brain functioning.
 Vitamin D is necessary for effective calcium absorption.
-So include various vitamin rich foods in your toddler’s diet to help him have good health (3).
+So include various vitamin-rich foods in your toddler’s diet to help him have good health (3).

 Balanced Diet Chart For Toddlers